High-energy cosmic neutrinos as a probe of the vector mediator scenario in light of the muon $g-2$ anomaly and Hubble tension: Summary and Discussion

 \section{Summary and Discussion}

 It has been suggested that the gauged $L_\mu-L_\tau$ model accounts for the muon $g-2$ anomaly.
 High-energy neutrino data provide an independent test for this model through dip signatures caused by secret neutrino self-interactions.
 We showed in this work that the current 6-yr shower data of IceCube prefers couplings and masses consistent with the Muon $g-2$ data, which also overlaps with the parameter space alleviating the Hubble tension~\cite{Escudero:2019gzq}.

-This is because the current IceCube shower data have a paucity in the $0.2-1$~PeV range, although this may simply reflect the change of astrophysical components~\cite{Chen:2014gxa,Murase:2015xka}.
+We have performed a likelihood analysis similar to ref.~\cite{IceCube:2020phf}, where we show our results based on the assumption that the gauged $L_{\mu}-L_{\tau}$ model is ``preferred'' over the null hypothesis.
+This is because the current IceCube shower data have a paucity in the $0.2-1$~PeV range, but the sensitivity (or constraint) is weaker as indicated by the HESE constraint in Fig.~\ref{fig:moneyplot}.
+Gen2 can be sensitive to the preferred region hinted by ICeCube.

+Future neutrino experiments such as IceCube-Gen2 will be sensitive to the parameter space indicated by Fig.~\ref{fig:gen2}, and may confirm the dip.
+But one should keep in mind that the dip can also be caused by astrophysical sources.
+For example, this may reflect two or more astrophysical populations~\cite{Chen:2014gxa,Murase:2015xka}.
+The dip could also be caused by the Bethe-Heitler process that can be important between $pp$ and $p\gamma$ interactions and/or the combination of multi-pion production and pileup due to the meson/muon cooling.
+However, these details are model dependent, and it is beyond the scope of this work to perform the BSM analysis taking account of such astrophysical systematics.

 If this result is confirmed, the combination of the data may not only reveal the existence of a new fundamental symmetry, but also uncover the neutrino mass spectrum.
-We found that the required parameter space is narrow, and the total neutrino mass has to range from 0.05~eV to 0.3~eV.
+We found that the required parameter space is narrow, and the total neutrino mass has to range from 0.06~eV to 0.3~eV.
 This is also encouraging for future neutrino mass measurements (e.g.,~\cite{Abazajian:2016yjj,Dvorkin:2019jgs,Betti:2019ouf,Esfahani:2017dmu}).

-We also demonstrated that the gauged $L_\mu-L_\tau$ scenario for the muon $g-2$ anomaly and Hubble tension can critically be tested by IceCube-Gen2.
-This result is consistent with that of the previous work that showed that next-generation neutrino telescopes can reach the limit expected in the mean free path limit~\cite{Shoemaker:2015qul}.
+We also demonstrated that the gauged $L_\mu-L_\tau$ scenario for the muon $g-2$ anomaly and Hubble tension alleviation can critically be tested by IceCube-Gen2.
+This result is consistent with the previous work that showed next-generation neutrino telescopes can reach the limit expected in the mean free path limit~\cite{Shoemaker:2015qul}.

 Another important test with high-energy neutrinos is to utilize multimessenger observations from individual neutrino sources~\cite{Kelly:2018tyg,Murase:2019xqi,Koren:2019wwi}.
 In particular, BSM neutrino echoes -- delayed neutrino emission through secret neutrino-neutrino scatterings provide a test that is insensitive to the unknown astrophysical spectrum.
 Ref.~\cite{Murase:2019xqi} showed that IceCube-Gen2 can reach $g_{\mu\tau}\sim{10}^{-4}-{10}^{-2}$ for the vector mediator scenario.